Kunal-Pere/AWS_Automated-Cloud-Web-Server-Scaling-with-Load-Balancing-and-Domain-Routing/CloudWatchAlarm.md

 ![image](https://github.com/Kunal-Pere/AWS_Automated-Cloud-Web-Server-Scaling-with-Load-Balancing-and-Domain-Routing/assets/157100045/e42227da-4997-4b97-b195-c25695bbe012)

-Preview and click on Create Alarm

-Follow the same steps given above to create Alarms for below conditions :
-To trigger auto scaling policy when CPU Utilization of apache-server is equal to or below 60 % (Create SNS topic in this for CloudWatch_Alarms_below_60%)

-To trigger auto scaling policy when CPU Utilization of nginx-server goes above or equal to 80 % (use "CloudWatch_Alarms_above_80" SNS topic)

-To trigger auto scaling policy when CPU Utilization of nginx-server is equal to or below 60 % (use "CloudWatch_Alarms_below_60" SNS topic)

 Our alarms are now created

 * i.e. If the maximum CPU Utilization within given Period of 1 minute is equal to or above (Greater / Equal >= threshold) our threshold value of 80, then trigger the alarm.